 You may contact Howard Bennett at email@example.com starting August 1st for confirmation that your paperwork is on file and complete.

-Please send in the Camping Application as soon as possible.
+Please send in the Camping Application by July 31st.